 - 2019 brought crypto to mobile: MetaMask Mobile, Argent, Coinbase Wallet and more all release wallets this past year.

 - 1-2.
 The average Ethereum Name Service owner purchased 1-2 domain names while some “whales” own hundreds.
-And (while this data point is no longer accurate) at one point there were over 600k auctions of ENS domains.

 - The longest ENS domain is: Forwhatshallitprofitamanifhegainthewholeworldandsufferthelossofhissoul.eth